Elevert/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repo for the course project
+New repository for the Course Project!